Pszkudlarek07/Pszkudlarek07/README.md

 If you have any questions or would like to get in touch, feel free to email me at patryk980207@gmail.com

-## Hobby
+## Hobby ♟️
-I like to play Chess ♟️ and watching movies 🎞️.
+I like to play chess and watching movies 🎞️.